azuqua/azuqua.rb/README.md

 	<pre> gem install azuqua </pre>
 </p>
 <p>
-	In order to make API requests you will need both your accessKey and accessSecret.
+	In order to make API requests you will need your accessKey and accessSecret.
-	These can also be found on your account information page.
+	These can be found on your account information page.
 </p>
 <h1>Usage</h1>
 <pre>